 Super Channel Settings

-Sub Channel (A, B): Drag scenes, images, live feeds or clips to the Sub Channel icon.
+Sub Channel (A, B): Drag scenes, images or clips to the Sub Channel icon.
 Click Viz One to load a clip from your configured Viz One system, or load a local clip by clicking the Browse for a clip button.

-Directors: Sets the animation of the transition, from sub channel A to B, or from B to A. Disable Auto to select an existing Director to run the transition with, or None to disable the transition.
+Transition: Sets the direction of the transition, from sub channel A to B, or from B to A. Disable Auto to select an existing Director to run the transition with, or None to disable the transition.

 Start Mode: Selects what triggers the Super Channel transition: